Spanish Future Perfect Tense: Conjugation Tables, Usage, Examples and More

 It can translate to “may have,” “must have” or “might have.”

 Ya habrá llegado a casa.
 (He may have already arrived home.)

 Habrán vendido la casa.
-(They may have sold the house.)
+(They must have sold the house.)

 Spanish Conditional Perfect vs. Spanish Future Perfect

 While we use the future perfect to talk about something that will happen, we use the conditional perfect when we want to say that something would have happened if a condition had been fulfilled.
 It usually uses the word si (if):

 Habría ido si no hubiera estado enfermo.
 (I would have gone if I had not been ill.)